vangberg/chowder/README.md

 ## And more awesomeness is coming up:
 The default login view is quite dull, but if you have either views/login.haml or views/login.erb, that'll be rendered instead.
-Must have a form sending a POST request to /login with 'login' and 'password' parameters.
+A custom login view must have a form sending a POST request to /login with 'login' and 'password' parameters.

 Likewise, the default signup view is overridden if you have views/signup.haml or views/signup.erb.
 It needs the same 'login' and